 America’s Manufacturing Capabilities Are Disappearing and May Soon Be Gone

 “Free trade” agreements have flung America’s import-door wide open, and the repercussions are disastrous.
 Our economy is suffering greatly due to the explosion of foreign-made products flooding in.
-These products are manufactured overseas for $4 per hour or less, or in first world nation that protect themselves with a value-added tax – the modern tariff.
-At such a low cost of labor and other protectionist measures we do not have, they represent unfair competition for American-based manufacturers.
+These products are manufactured overseas for $4 per hour or less, or in first-world nations that protect themselves with a value-added tax – the modern tariff.
+At such a low cost of labor and with other protectionist measures we do not have, they represent unfair competition for American-based manufacturers.

 America is experiencing the destruction of our manufacturing capabilities.
 If we stay on our present misguided course and continue to uphold these dangerous FTAs, we will experience economic destruction on a huge scale.
 While “free trade” is not in America’s best interest, we are told we must uphold our commitment because it is a benefit for everyone else — for all of our foreign creditors, exporters, and investors.

 There are regulations, limitations and restrictions in place to manage the amount of American-made goods released into the economies of other countries, but the United States is not allowed such luxuries.
 We have no such regulations, and that is the problem.
 We are told by the WTO, NAFTA, and other “free trade” regimes that we cannot — we should not — protect our economy.
 Bluntly put, all of our borders must remain open for all foreign interests.

 We have surrendered our sovereignty to others.
-Our leaders are allowing other countries to manage our economy, and that cannot be allowed to continue.
+Our leaders are allowing other countries to manage our economy, and that cannot be permitted to continue.
 The United States must wake up and become more aware of what is going on with their own economy.
 It is the public that must petition changes from our leaders in Washington.
-Contact your congressmen and demand that we rescind all of our “free trade” agreements and cancel our WTO commitment so we can manage our own country again!
+Contact your Congressmen and demand that we rescind all of our “free trade” agreements and cancel our WTO commitment so we can manage our own country again!